AlaaMezian/spring-boot-microservices/README.md

 # Spring Boot MicroService Bridge Solution

-this is a solution based on micro-service architecture to easily add / remove services providers without effecting other providers and without effecting the main services consumer.
+This is a solution based on micro-service architecture to easily add / remove services providers without effecting other providers and without effecting the main services consumer.

-in this solution i used spring boot and spring cloud to implement microservice archtiture here are some of the modules used in the solution:
+In this solution i used spring boot and spring cloud to implement microservice archtiture here are some of the modules used in the solution:
   - Service Discovery (Eureka Naming Server)
   - Feign Rest Client
   - Hystrix for fault tolerance